I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-kbugcheck-callback-routine.md

 <p>Note that beginning with the Windows XP SP1 and Windows Server 2003 operating systems, <i>BugCheckCallback</i> routines execute after the system crash dump file has already been written.
 (On earlier versions of Windows, the routines execute <u>before</u> the crash dump file is written.)
 Thus, any data that is stored in the buffer specified by the <i>Buffer</i> parameter will not appear in the crash dump file.
 Drivers that are required to write data to the crash dump file instead implement a <a href="..\wdm\nc-wdm-kbugcheck-reason-callback-routine.md">BugCheckSecondaryDumpDataCallback</a> routine.
 (On earlier versions of Windows, the data written to <i>Buffer</i> does appear in the crash dump file.) </p>

 <p>To define a <i>BugCheckCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>BugCheckCallback</i> callback routine that is named <code>MyBugCheckCallback</code>, use the KBUGCHECK_CALLBACK_ROUTINE type as shown in this code example:</p>